 A brokerage account lets you buy and sell shares in publicly listed companies from your phone, laptop or tablet.
-Where previously you needed a broker in order to access markets, these days investors trade directly by opening a share dealing account with an online share-trading platform.
+Previously, you’d have needed a broker in order to access markets, but these days investors trade directly by opening a share trading account with an online share-trading platform.
 We’ve compiled some of the key information you need to know about trading stocks and shares, the steps involved when choosing a platform, and pulled together a list of UK brokerage accounts for you to easily compare online share-trading accounts.

 Trading shares online offers a secure and easy way to manage your investments.
 You can place trades at a time and place convenient to you, with the obvious benefits of dividend payments and investing for the future.

 There are of course risks attached to trading shares, mainly that the value can go down as well as up, which means you can lose the money you invest.
 Vitally, with regular investing (that is buying stocks and shares), the value of the stocks can’t go below zero, which means you can’t lose more than you invest.
-It’s important to make sure you’re aware of those risks before you start trading.
+It’s important to make sure you’re aware of the risks before you start trading.

-You’ll need to carefully consider your trading needs before deciding on the right online share trading platform.
-Some of the issues to consider include:
+You’ll need to carefully consider what you need before deciding on the right online trading platform, think about: